oktadev/okta-blog/_source/_posts/2022-02-09-a-developers-guide-to-elasticsearch-with-laravel.md

 ### Prerequisites

 Before you start with this tutorial, you'll need [PHP](https://www.php.net) version 7.3 or higher.
-If you’re running Windows, you’ll also need to enable the use of the SQLite3 extension by adding a DLL to the system `PATH`, following the directions in the [SQLite3 installation guide](https://www.php.net/manual/en/sqlite3.installation.php).
+If you're running Windows, you'll also need to enable the use of the SQLite3 extension by adding a DLL to the system `PATH`, following the directions in the [SQLite3 installation guide](https://www.php.net/manual/en/sqlite3.installation.php).
 You also need to have [Composer](https://getcomposer.org/download/) installed.

 To use Elasticsearch, you need to have it installed and running on your machine.
 You can follow the installation steps in [this guide from Elastic](https://www.elastic.co/guide/en/elasticsearch/reference/current/install-elasticsearch.html), and then [learn the basics here](https://www.elastic.co/guide/en/elasticsearch/reference/current/starting-elasticsearch.html).

-If you have a fresh PHP installation, or haven’t worked with Laravel before, you might need to install some extensions, such as `php-dom`, `php-zip`, and `php-curl`.
+If you have a fresh PHP installation, or haven't worked with Laravel before, you might need to install some extensions, such as `php-dom`, `php-zip`, and `php-curl`.
 For more detail on how to install any of these extensions, you can follow [this guide on how to install the PHP extensions necessary for Laravel](https://betterprogramming.pub/the-hitchhikers-guide-to-laravel-setup-6c1fd98c2670).
-Please note that the linked guide uses PHP version 7.3—if you’re using PHP version 7.4, be sure to replace `7.3` in the commands with `7.4`.
+Please note that the linked guide uses PHP version 7.3—if you're using PHP version 7.4, be sure to replace `7.3` in the commands with `7.4`.

 ### Creating your project